 Of the many other things HR looks for is an overly positive attitude.
 You literally have to be beaming with energy, motivation and smiles.
-You should be to the point of outright arrogance about your abilities.
 Never understate what you can do- but at the same time if you overstate too much, you could set yourself to take on too much.
-Yet this can be a good thing- because a difficult job will give you experience.
+On the other hand, taking on something challenging can be a good thing- because a difficult job will give you great experience for the future.